zzzprojects/docs/entityframework-extensions.net/pages/troubleshooting/dbupdateconcurrency-exception.md

 ### Cause

-Another thread have already performed the operation.
+Another thread has already performed the operation.

 ### Solution